LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-web-request.rst

 http://example.com/rhino.lasso?first=hello&second=42

 It starts with the protocol ("http") followed by "://".
 Next comes the host name followed by a slash delimited path.
-The last part is the query string and it starts with a question mark to seperate the itself from the path.
+The last part is the query string which starts with a question mark to seperate itself from the path.
 The query string contains the key/value data for the query parameters.
 Query parameters are seperated by ampersands.
 In our example above, we have two query parameters:
 "first=hello" and "second=42".
 The keys and values are separated from each other by an equal sign.